romashamin/half-me-sketch/README.md

 ### System Requirements

-Half Me has been tested on Sketch 45 on OS X Yosemite.
+Half Me has been tested on Sketch 45.1 on macOS Sierra.
 If you have any problems, drop me a line: [@romanshamin].

 [@romanshamin]: https://twitter.com/romanshamin